-I. Developer Experience & Qualifications MAXIMUM 40 POINTS Developers must demonstrate extensive experience with developing affordable housing and working with households that are defined in the Qualified Population.
+I. Developer Experience & Qualifications MAXIMUM 40 POINTS Developers must demonstrate extensive experience with developing affordable housing and serving households that are defined in the Qualified Population.
 This includes showing prior, proven experience developing affordable rental units and/or mixed income developments and successful direct implementation or partnerships with service providers that serve households such as those defined as the Qualified Population that have occupied the developer's units.
 While the volume of the applicant's prior production is an important indicator of this capacity, so is the quality of the services and degree of support provided to the Qualified Population or similar LMI tenants.
-Developers shall demonstrate their experience and qualifications across several factors: The experience and qualifications of each member of the development team.
-The developer's track record of previous developments.
-Developer will list previous developments, # of units and # of affordable units of past projects.
-Previous and current partnerships with service providers that serve LMI or households as may be defined in the Qualified Population.
-Other certifications, qualifications, previous experience, partnerships, funding sources, or similar merits that demonstrate the developer's capacity and ability to perform successfully under this program.
-II.
-Proposed Development MAXIMUM 60 POINTS A. Development Readiness 10 Points Developer will demonstrate that it is ready to begin the project quickly upon receiving an HHSD award.
-Developer can demonstrate this by showing, among others, that: Developer has secured financing commitments from any additional funding sources beyond HHSD,
+Applicants that demonstrate the most relevant experience or best qualifications in each of the subcategories described in each bullet will receive the most points for that subcategory, with applicants with lesser experience or qualifications receiving less points in that subcategory.
+A. Development Team The experience and qualifications of each member of the development team including resumes for each member, showing years of relevant experience and roles on previously completed developments.
+Applicants submit development team resumes as uploaded attachments.
+This requirement is included in the Checklist tab of the application.
+10 Points The development team with the most relevant experience will be awarded the most points and the development team with lesser experience will be awarded proportionately fewer points.